leoncheng57/Pacman-Project/README.md

 * 6/10 - completed updatePac
 * 6/11 - still working on solve
 * 6/12 - made some progress on solve
+* 6/13 - wrote updateReddy, imrpoved stage copy, made progress on ghost movement
+* 6/14 - improved printing data, started to use bfs because stuck with solve
+* 6/16 - gave up on solve and bfs, couldn't get, now using random movement
+* 6/17 - added 4 ghosts, worked on superpower, scared, and ghost dying
+* 6/18 - added endGame and mouseclicked
+* 6/19 - worked on encounter, scrapped encounter, got ghosts to kill pac, got pac to kill ghosts, ghosts able to respawn, able to restart game, game endscreen made